lgov/spleaf/doc/source/index.rst

 to model correlated noise in a radial velocity timeseries using S+LEAF matrices (see also [1]_).

-Examples of the use of these classes are available at `<https://gitlab.unige.ch/jean-baptiste.delisle/spleaf/examples/>`_.
+Examples of the use of the S+LEAF package are available at `<https://gitlab.unige.ch/jean-baptiste.delisle/spleaf/examples/>`_.

 API Reference